mendix/docs/content/en/docs/deployment/private-cloud/private-cloud-cluster/private-cloud-registry.md

 * **Registry name** - the repository name, for example: `mendixapps/mynamespace`.
     * For some registries, the repository might need to be created first.
     * Registries could also have security or technical limitations on what can be specified as the repository name.
 * **With authentication** - allows to specify the username and password used to access the registry.
-This is required for almost all registries, the only exception is self-hosted registries in test envrionments such as MicroK8s, k3s or Minikube.
+This is required for almost all registries, the only exception is self-hosted registries in test environments such as MicroK8s, k3s or Minikube.
 * **Add credentials to pull secrets in default service account** - if your cluster is not using built-in authentication, checking this option will automatically image pull credentials to the `default` Kubernetes ServiceAccount.
 This would enable authentication when pulling app images.

 #### 2.6.1 Example Configurations